FrogDevelopment/micronaut-consul-leadership-election/README.md

 single leader, ensuring that only one instance performs critical operations at any given time.

-> :info: If you need Leader Election in a **single cluster**, you may instead directly
+> :warning: If you need Leader Election in a **single cluster**, you may instead directly
 > use [Micronaut Kubernetes](https://micronaut-projects.github.io/micronaut-kubernetes/latest/guide/) Leader Election
 > feature.